smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 ![double-headed cable]({{ site.baseurl }}/images/double-headed-cable.jpg)

 This cable has two mini DIN connectors on the radio end: one for the "PC" port, which is just for the serial lines, and one for the "DATA" port, which is for the audio and PTT lines.
+The only software that I use that makes use of my radio's serial port is fl-digi, and it's not that helpful on FM.
+But it was a good proof-of-concept and might be useful on some future HF radio.

 ![interface case open]({{ site.baseurl }}/images/interface-case-open.jpg)